SiddSS/SiddSS.github.io/_pages/index.md

 I am actively looking for full-time SDE roles starting from May 2024.
 Kindly let me know if you have any leads.
 Here's a brief Introduction for me -

 I am a graduate student at Georgia Tech, pursuing a Master of Science in Computer Science.
 I have experience in Software Development, machine learning and optimization.
 I have done a number of development projects involving Python, C++ and JavaScript.
 Modeling real world problems into mathematical models and then finding clever ways of solving them is something that I truly enjoy.
-I have also leveraged my coding skills while interning at MathWorks this summer and for six months in 2021, where I wrote production quality, scalable code in multiple major projects.
+I have leveraged my coding skills while interning at MathWorks this summer and for six months in 2021, where I wrote production quality, scalable code in multiple major projects.
 My hobbies are playing basketball and debating.
 Feel free to have a strong opinion on any topic conversing with me, always interested in learning multiple perspectives on any topic :)

 <!-- Hi!
 My name is Siddharth Singh Solanki.